VNC (Virtual Network Computing)

 Sometimes it is not convenient to work directly on the Raspberry Pi.
 Maybe you would like to work on it from another device by remote control.

-VNC is a graphical desktop sharing system that allows you to remotely control the desktop interface of one computer (running a VNC Server) from another computer or mobile device (running a VNC Viewer).
+VNC is a graphical desktop sharing system that allows you to remotely control the desktop interface of one computer (running VNC Server) from another computer or mobile device (running VNC Viewer).
 VNC Viewer transmits the keyboard and either mouse or touch events to VNC Server, and receives updates to the screen in return.

 You will see the desktop of the Raspberry Pi inside a window on your computer or mobile device.
 You'll be able to control it as though you were working on the Raspberry Pi itself.

-You must enable VNC Server; see below for instructions.
-By default, it gives you remote access to the graphical desktop running on your Raspberry Pi, as though you were sitting in front of it.
+You must enable VNC Server before you can use it: instructions for this are given below.
+By default, VNC Server gives you remote access to the graphical desktop that is running on your Raspberry Pi, as though you were sitting in front of it.

-However, you can also use VNC Server to gain graphical remote access to your Raspberry Pi if it is headless or not running a graphical desktop; see Creating a virtual desktop, further below.
+However, you can also use VNC Server to gain graphical remote access to your Raspberry Pi if it is headless or not running a graphical desktop.
+For more information on this, see Creating a virtual desktop, further below.